oranj-codebase/0000001/README.md

             If the process is smooth, seamless and without any friciton, it shall be published as an `npx` package.

 _20/08/2023_ - Version 0.02 of Knowledge Graoh structure - updated errors.
+                Beta version of CLI Quiz tool now available, you can run it in your terminal with `npx ordiquiz`.
+                Come share the secret message!

 Decentralised Knowledge Graph: